Lucky44x/LuckyGUI/README.md

 - Gets called when the player clicks an item in the de.lucky44.gui.GUI

-On top of that, you can also __style__ the de.lucky44.gui.GUI with three functions (you should call them in your constructor in the following order):
+On top of that, you can also __style__ the GUI with three functions (you should call them in your constructor in the following order):
 ```
 setSize(int size)
 ```